PathwayCommons/cpath2/distribution/src/main/etc/README.md

 - hibernate.properties (can be overwritten by the corresponding properties in the Spring configuration);
 - logback.xml (optional; alternative logging can be enabled by -Dlogback.configurationFile=$CPATH2_HOME/logback.xml JVM option);

-Run the cpath2-cli.sh script, where specific system and JVM options are defined, to execute a series of commands to create a new cpath2 instance (import metadata, clean/convert/normalize input data, build the warehouse, build the main BioPAX model, Lucene index, and downloads).
+Edit and run the cpath2.sh script, where specific system and JVM options are defined, to execute a series of commands to create a new cpath2 instance (import metadata, clean/convert/normalize input data, build the warehouse, build the main BioPAX model, Lucene index, and downloads).
-Try the sh cpath2-cli.sh (without arguments) to see what's available.
+Try the sh cpath2.sh (without arguments) to see what's available.

-Once a new instance is configured and created, one can also run the service using cpath2-server.sh script that kicks the executable cpath2-server.jar, instead of deploying the cpath2.war on a Tomcat, e.g., as follows:
+Once a new instance is configured and created, one can also run the service using cpath2.sh script that kicks the executable cpath2-server.jar, instead of deploying the cpath2.war on a Tomcat, e.g., as follows:

-    nohup sh cpath2-server.sh -httpPort 8080 -ajpPort 8009 2>&1 &
+    nohup sh cpath2.sh -httpPort 8080 -ajpPort 8009 2>&1 &

 (And then check the nohup.out and cpath2 logs periodically; port numbers are just an example.)